 Then you need to add this to the system Path in Environment Variables.
-To navigate there from the Start button (Win XP, Vista, 7), go to Settings, Control Panel, System, Advanced, Environment Variables.
-In Windows 8.1 right-click on This PC and go to Properties, Advanced system settings, click to the Advanced tab and then Environment Variables.
-Finally scroll through the System variables in the bottom panel and select Path, click Edit.
+To navigate there on Win XP, Vista, 7: Start button > Settings > Control Panel > System > Advanced > Environment Variables.
+In Windows 8.1, right-click on This PC, choose Properties > Advanced system settings > Advanced tab > Environment Variables.
+Scroll through the System variables in the bottom panel, and select Path, click Edit.
 In the ridiculously small edit box provided add a semicolon to the end of whatever is there at the moment, and then add C:\Program Files\gs\gs9.09\lib (or whatever it is on your machine).

 You will also need to add the Ghostscript bin directory to the system Path.
-(This will be the same as the lib directory, but ending in bin rather than lib --C:\Program Files\gs\gs9.09\bin)
+(This will be the same as the lib directory, but ending in bin rather than lib - for example: C:\Program Files\gs\gs9.09\bin)

-inkscape.exe which does not write any output to the console.
-However, if you type inkscape in a command prompt, and the install directory (
+inkscape.exe, which does not write any output to the console.
+However, if you type 'inkscape' from a command prompt, and if the install directory

-inkscape.com is actually a windows executable, that calls
+inkscape.com will be executed.
+This is actually a windows executable, that calls

-inkscape.exe and attaches it to the console window, therefore displaying
+inkscape.exe and attaches it to the console window, thus displaying

-inkscape.exe from the command prompt, things like exporting or converting to plain SVG do work, they just do not output anything to the console.
+If you type "inkscape.exe" from a command prompt, things like exporting or converting to plain SVG will work, but will not output error messages or warnings to the console.

 If you are using an older version of Inkscape, or just wish for historical context, see this mailing list thread.